HATHAWAY BROWN SCHOOL

-All students beginning 2013-2014 are required to take PE 100/101 as freshmen.
-Students can then choose to complete their requirement by taking Flex Fitness, fulfilling the PE Exemption requirements, or completing Alternative PE criteria.
+All students are required to take PE 100/101 as freshmen.
+Students can then choose to complete their requirement by taking Flex Fitness, Flex Fitness Independent Study, fulfilling the PE Exemption requirements, or completing Alternative PE criteria.

 PE 100/101 is required for all freshmen.
-In this course, students will engage in Adventure Learning, Fitness, Lifetime Activities, and Swimming.
-The Adventure Learning curriculum stresses problem solving, team /community building, leadership and communication skills through ground, low and high element climbing activities.
+In this course, students will engage in Adventure Learning, Fitness, and Lifetime Activities.
+The Adventure Learning curriculum develops problem solving, team /community building, leadership and communication skills through ground activities & challenges, low and high element climbing activities.
 The fitness curriculum focuses on developing skills and knowledge necessary to manage personal fitness programs.
 It includes applying the primary components and principles of fitness when engaging in class activities such as fitness room workouts, Yoga, Pilates, and Zumba.
 The Lifetime Activities curriculum involves students in recreational activities that encourage healthy lifestyles.
 Racquet sports, ultimate games and backyard games will be included.
 A swim test will be conducted to determine the safety and competence of the student when in the water.
 All students are required to pass the swim test.
 A quarter of swimming will be included in a student’s PE 100/101 course if they do not pass the swim test.